 - Take action to prevent the wildfire from reaching the propane tanks and the gas station infrastructure.

 Notice I took care of my crew, we have to be functional to be effective, and there were no other lives as risk so I didn’t have to put my crew in jeopardy trying to save someone else.
 Next we had to ensure that no one would be hurt if the fire reached the gas station or propane tanks so we just had them leave the area.
 Then we got to work stopping the fire.

 Does that priority-based action make sense?
 I protected life, then attempted to stabilize the incident by not letting the fire turn into a major explosion.

 Let me do a little hypothetical to make my next point, please indulge me.
 I have a fence between my engine and the fire.
-To effectively suppress the fire mentioned above I have to get to the other side of the fire.
+To effectively suppress the fire mentioned above I have to get to the other side of the fire…with the fence preventing free movement.
 There are a few options –

 - I could drive down the dirt road to the gate about 100 yards away and cut the lock.
 The gate access would take me about 3 additional minutes during which the fire would spread.